Spectral estimates of dynamically-defined and amenable operator families: Introduction

-With regard to Theorem~\ref{thm: M}~(a), dynamical-and-spectral continuity has been known in the larger realm of amenable groupoids \cite{MP2018SpecrtalContinuityI}.
-Our contribution is a new proof not using $C^*$-algebraic techniques.
-To explain why the continuous behavior of the spectra has been studied with various models, there are cases where one has a sequence of approximations and thus a sequence of convergent spectra.
-This has been useful to analyze the spectral theory of operators---one only needs suitable approximations.
-For example, rational approximations provide a deeper understanding of the AMO and related quasiperiodic models \cite{MP1990[Avron][Mouche][Simon],almostLipschitz,JM12,MP2017DamanikReviewPaper}.
-Similarly, periodic approximations provide a deeper understanding of the FH and related Sturmian models \cite{FH5,FH4,FH3,FH2,MP2017DamanikReviewPaper}.
-Essentially, approximations are a practical tool to compute the spectrum \cite{Hof76,OK85,BS91}; see \cite{MP2018SpecrtalContinuityI} for a detailed discussion.
-We remark that the continuous behavior of the spectra has applications beyond periodic approximation \cite{KP19}.
-This explains the interest in dynamical-and-spectral continuity for almost-periodic Schrödinger operators \cite{Ell82} and for magnetic Schrödinger operators \cite{MP05,CP12,CP15,PR16}.
-We mentioned that Theorem~\ref{thm: M}~(a) has been known in the larger realm of amenable groupoids \cite{MP2018SpecrtalContinuityI}.
-The notion of `continuous fields of $C^*$-algebras' \cite{Kap51,DD63,Dix69} proved to be successful to obtain dynamical-and-spectral continuity.
-It has been used in various instances to prove convergence of the spectra, but the systematic study of the spectrum map with respect to the dynamics is recent \cite{BB16,Bec16,MP2018SpecrtalContinuityI,MP2019SpectralLipschitzContinuity}.
+To explain why the continuous behavior of the spectra has been studied for various models, there are cases where one has a sequence of (periodic) approximations and thus a sequence of convergent spectra.
+This has been useful to analyze the spectral theory of operators.
+For example, rational approximations provide a deeper understanding of the Almost Mathieu Operator and related quasiperiodic models.
+Similarly, periodic approximations provide a deeper understanding of the Fibonacci Hamiltonian and related Sturmian models.
+For more papers about `almost periodic' operators, we recommend the 1990 paper by A.~Süt\H{o} \cite{MP1990_SutoFH} (also \cite{MP1992_BellissardGLT}) and the references therein.
+Also, we recommend the 2016 paper by D.~Damanik; A.~Gorodetski; W.~Yessen \cite{MP2016_DamanikGorodetskiYessFH}.
+Approximations are a practical tool to compute the spectrum.
+Indeed, D.~Hofstadter in 1976 \cite{P1976_Hofstadter} plotted one such spectral approximation for the AMO (see Figure~\ref{fig:1}), but what is more important is that it can be utilized to derive spectral properties of the limit-operator $ A_x $ from the periodic approximants $ A_{y_j} \:$